 Sunday Mostly sunny.
 Morning frost inland.
 Light winds.

-Thursday Partly cloudy.
-Slight (20%) chance of a shower from the late morning.
-Winds W 15 to 20 km/h becoming light in the early afternoon then becoming NW 15 to 20 km/h in the evening.
+Monday Cloudy.
+High (80%) chance of showers, most likely in the late afternoon and evening.
+Winds W 15 to 20 km/h becoming light in the morning then becoming SW 15 to 25 km/h in the middle of the day.